sporto/awesome-elm/README.md

 * [Elm Playground](http://elm-playground.maciejsmolinski.com/) - Tiny Elm projects implemented for the sake of learning by example.
 * [TodoMVC in Electron](https://github.com/nirgn975/Elmctron) -  Documented and tested implementation of the Elm TodoMVC app in Electron.
 * [Gipher](https://github.com/matthieu-beteille/gipher) - A Tinder-like application for gifs built with elm and firebase!
+* [Elm Architecture in Android](https://github.com/glung/elm-architecture-android) - An example Android application implemented with the Elm Architecture using the Kotlin programming language and Anko library.

 **[:arrow_up: back to top](#table-of-contents)**